 Our DSG3-CAART and MuSK-CAART product candidates utilize a lentiviral delivery vector and some or all of our other product candidates may require a lentiviral delivery vector, a key drug substance that delivers the CAAR to the target T cells.
 We do not have the capability to manufacture lentiviral vector and plan to obtain the vector we require from third parties.
-The manufacturing
+The manufacturing process for lentiviral vector is variable and still evolving.
+It is not uncommon for manufacturing runs to fail, whether due to contamination, supplier error, or equipment failure, or to be delayed.
+To the extent our product candidates use a lentiviral delivery vector, a lack of vector supply will cause us to be unable to manufacture our CAAR T cells as well as a delay in patient enrollment, which may have a negative impact on our ability to successfully develop our product candidates.

 Further, there are a limited number of manufacturers capable of producing lentiviral vectors.
 It can be challenging to secure a relationship with any of these manufacturers, and the manufacturing and release process can take a significant amount of time.
 We have secured a supply of lentiviral vector from CHOP sufficient for a portion of the patients we plan to enroll in our DesCAARTes TM trial.
-We have also reserved additional vector manufacturing capacity at Penn and CHOP and we have engaged other CMOs to evaluate their potential capabilities and capacity for additional supply.
+We have also reserved additional vector manufacturing capacity at Penn and CHOP and in December 2021, we secured a license and supply agreement with Oxford Biomedica to establish a process and supply lentiviral vector for the clinical and commercial development of our DSG3-CAART candidate.
 There is no assurance that we will be able to secure adequate and timely supply of lentiviral vector.
 Moreover, we cannot be certain that our CAAR T cell product candidates produced with lentiviral vector from different manufacturers will be comparable or that results of clinical trials will be consistent if conducted with lentiviral vector from different manufacturers.